DariuszCieminski/Online-Store/README.md

 Application uses following technologies:
  - Spring Boot
  - Hibernate
- - Springfox
+ - JUnit
  - Angular

 There are 3 user roles:
  1. User (regular store customer)
- 2. Manager (administrator, can modify users and products)
+ 2. Manager (administrator, can modify users, products and change order status)
  3. Developer (has access to the Swagger UI)

 Some application features: